Roasted Carrots and Mushrooms

 - Roasted Asparagus with Soy-Sesame Glaze

-- Roasted Butternut Squash with Rosemary and Balsamic Vinegar
+- Balsamic Butternut Squash with Rosemary

 Roasted Carrots and Mushrooms